Introduction to Permaculture

 "As a system of design, Permaculture provides

-and listening, that empowers people to co-design homes,
+and action, attention and listening, that empowers people

-food, energy, habitat, water, income, and yields enough
+of truly abundant food, energy, habitat, water, income,

 From Lee Barnes (former editor of Katuah Journal and Permaculture